Feeding cats in a multi-cat household can be a challenge for pet owners, there are many reasons why it may be necessary to feed cats separate diets.

 Smart feeders allow pet owners to manage feeding times, portions, and select which cat eats when and how much.

 Some smart feeders can manage the specific portions of multi-cat households; others require several units.
-These feeders have a lid which only opens when it recognises the cat’s individual microchip or collar ID.
+These feeders have a lid that only opens when it recognises the cat’s individual microchip or collar ID.

 Smart feeders are controlled by smartphones or computers, and some are compatible with Amazon Alexa or Google Assistant.
 Each has its own unique features, which may include notifications if a cat’s food consumption drops below normal, how much the cat is eating, and how frequently, dispensing meals when you are away, as well as cameras and microphones so that you can watch and talk to your pet when you are away.